 VM instances that only have internal IP addresses can take advantage of Private Google Access to reach the external IP addresses of Google APIs and services.
 When Private Google Access is configured, traffic is routed to the internet gateway and then to the service requested.

-To enable Private Google Access for VMware Engine, you
+To enable Private Google Access for VMware Engine,

-use the private virtual IP address.
+to use the private virtual IP address.
 For more information, see

 Private Google Access for on-premises hosts